amylour/FreeFido_v2/README.md

     <img src="documentation/final_views/home.png">
 </details>

-In the Home Page 'Hero' section, when a user is not registered they will see a 'Sign Up' button under the section text, which will bring them to the sign up page.
+In the Home Page 'Hero' section, when a user is not registered they will see a 'Sign Up' button under the section text, which will bring them to the Sign Up page.
 When logged in, they will see 'Book Today!' which will bring them to the booking page.

 **About Page**